krayin/krayin-docs/docs/1.x/graphql-shop-api/cart.md

 ## Get Cart Item By Id

-You can get the Specific Cart Items from the Bagisto store by passing the `id` field with the request.
+You can get the Specific Cart Items from the Krayin store by passing the `id` field with the request.
 You can achieve this job by using the `Cart Items` API call.

 - Headers